ZhenShuo2021/hugo-theme-deca/README.md

 Deca is a modern documentation theme built for [Hugo](https://gohugo.io/), supporting multiple sidebars and Single-Page Application (SPA) functionality to deliver a smoother and more scalable documentation browsing experience.

-## Project Overview

-Deca is the first documentation theme in the Hugo ecosystem that supports an SPA architecture.
-This design allows large documentation sets to be organized with a clearer structure while maintaining stability and responsiveness during page transitions, offering a reading experience comparable to Docusaurus and Vitepress.

 ## Core Features

 * Supports multiple sidebars, suitable for large or multi-module documentation structures